Repayable finance of up to £150,000 for charities and social enterprises

 Typically, this type of finance has not been readily available.
 This is often because social investors consider such finance to be high risk and therefore charities and social enterprises find it unaffordable, or the finance needs to be of a larger minimum size to cover deal costs which is too big for an organisation’s stage of development.

-The specific model of the Growth Fund, which blends grant funds from the Big Lottery Fund and investment capital from Big Society Capital and makes this blend available to organisations who want to on-lend to charities and social enterprises, is designed to overcome these barriers.
+The specific model of the Growth Fund, which blends grant funds from the National Lottery Community Fund and investment capital from Big Society Capital and makes this blend available to organisations who want to on-lend to charities and social enterprises, is designed to overcome these barriers.

 The early evidence from the Growth Fund suggests that the blend of finance is helping to address the well evidenced gap for smaller, unsecured lending, and reaching organisations who may not have benefited from social investment before.
 A significant amount of learning will also emerge from the funds over the next few years, especially around how subsidy can help increase the supply of appropriate social investment.